urbn/URBNDataSource/README.md

 * __URBNArrayDataSourceAdapter:__  This is a subclass of URBNDataSource that's built around an array (or array of array) of items.
 This dataSource will fit for most all of the basic needs.

+* __URBNAccordionDataSourceAdapter:__  This is a subclass of URBNArrayDataSource that's built around an array of arrays of items and an array of sections.
+This adds support for accordion style table views and collection views.

 ### Registering Cells